 Overall, screens can create a fleet of positive opportunities.
 Outside of work, the Internet gives us opportunities to connect with like-minded peers, explore our interests from a wider scope, and keep in touch with our loved ones.

-Rising evidence shows the way we use technology is far more impactful than how much time we spend on screens.
+Rising evidence shows how we use technology is far more impactful than how much time we spend on screens.
 Technology has kept us afloat throughout the pandemic, but it can easily be harmful to our health.
 Are you paying attention to the ways you engage with tech?